mudita/MuditaOS/doc/running_on_phone.md

 On linux you can use:
 1. `pureflash`

-Fastest command to burn image into the eMMC card `sudo pureflash <PurePhone.img> /dev/sdX` **Note:** Replace `/dev/sdX` with the disk name you found for your phone after connecting it to your computer.
+The fastest command to burn image into the eMMC card:  `sudo pureflash <PurePhone.img> /dev/sdX` **Note:** Replace `/dev/sdX` with the disk name you found for your phone after connecting it to your computer.

 2. `dd` or `etcher`

-You can use any raw memory copy tool such as `dd` or `etcher` which will transfer whole image built to the device memory.
-It will take much longer because it will copy whole 16GB memory. dd example:
+You can use any raw memory copy tool such as `dd` or `etcher` which will transfer the whole image built to the device memory.
+It will take much longer because it will copy the whole 16GB of memory. dd example:
 ```
 sudo dd if=./PurePhone.img of=/dev/sdb bs=1M status=progress conv=fsync                                                                                                                                                                                                    13:48:22